I never set out in life with the goal of setting up a charity Read more…

 Mary Wachira was sadly paralysed as a result of meningitis at the age of 2 weeks old and also suffers from cerebral palsy.
 There was not the necessary medical care available to prevent this from happening.
 Read more…

-This is 12 year old Kevin ‘Monster’ Ekele.
+Kevin Ekele was born in 2002.
 When we first met Kevin in 2012 he was rarely in school due to lack of fees, eating 1 meal per day and wearing torn clothes.
 Read more…

 This is Dan.
 He was born in Iten in the year 2000 and is a lover of football – in particular Manchester City.
 Dan’s ambition is to become an engineer when he is older.
 Read more…